navidaminnn/dcal/calc/README.md

 ## Example
 The following images demonstrates the state of the AST after each pass with the input "5 + 3 * 4".
+Viewing the state of the AST after each pass can also be done by running calculator test cases with the tracer enabled.

 ![example1](img/example1.jpg)
 ![exampel2](img/example2.jpg)